 The Assurances document is signed by the president and college board chair assuring that the funds will be spent properly and that and rules will be followed.

-1. Click on the Assurances Submission link.
+Click on the Assurances Submission link.

-Download the Part_III_Assurances.docx file, print, and obtain the appropriate signatures and scan as a PDF file.
+Download the Part\III\Assurances.docx file, print, and obtain the appropriate signatures and scan as a PDF file.

-3. Return to the main page and click on the Assurances Submission link.
+3. Return to the main page and click on the Assurances Submission document.